Krillere/Expressions/README.md

 Higher order functions:
 ```
-map(lst, func) # Applies 'func' to each element in 'lst'
+map(list, func) # Applies 'func' to each element in 'list'
-map(lst, lst, func) # Applies 'func' to elements of each list, adding them to one list.
+map(list, list, func) # Applies 'func' to elements of each list, adding them to one list.
-filter(lst, func) # Tests each element in 'lst' against 'func', if true, then it is added to the list
+filter(list, func) # Tests each element in 'list' against 'func', if true, then it is added to the list
 ```

 ## Higher order functions